-All LCS staff will be watchful for warning signs, supervising students on the playground, in the classrooms, hallways, and throughout campus.
+LCS staff will be watchful for warning signs, supervising students on the playground, in the classrooms, hallways, and throughout campus.
 We also expect every student to inform an adult if they suspect bullying is happening.
-They can do this in person, over an email, in writing, or through our anonymous reporting app, STOPit.
+They can do this in writing, or through our anonymous reporting app, STOPit.